sdsartor/urban-octor-telegram/README.md

 ## Usage

-This website provides many images expand the imagery the website was trying to present.
+This website provides many images that expand the imagery the website is trying to present.

 ## License